 REAC/TS is an Oak Ridge Institute for Science and Education facility with the mission to strengthen the medical response to radiological and nuclear incidents.
 REAC/TS has recently partnered with NASA to provide specialized knowledge for the medical community and emergency planners in the area around the upcoming Mars Rover Launch.
 ORISE is hosting a research-based challenge for undergraduate students to research a partner supporting NASA’s upcoming Mars 2020 Launch, learn about the partner’s capabilities, and discuss why that partner is necessary for the mission.

-1st Place: Ailene Edwards, University of Virginia, NASA & the Radiation Emergency Assistance Center/Training Site: A Valuable Partnership
+- 1st place: Ailene Edwards, University of Virginia, NASA & the Radiation Emergency Assistance Center/Training Site: A Valuable Partnership (.PDF, 348 KB)

-2nd Place: Juan Pablo Varela, University at Albany, SUNY; Sierra Nevada Corporation: Safely Landing the Perseverance
+- 2nd place: Juan Pablo Varela, University at Albany, SUNY; Sierra Nevada Corporation: Safely Landing the Perseverance (.PDF, 3 MB)

-3rd Place: Rebecca Bennett, University of California, Berkeley; Mitigating the Risk of Harm From Radiation Exposure
+- 3rd place: Rebecca Bennett, University of California, Berkeley; Mitigating the Risk of Harm From Radiation Exposure (.PDF, 129 KB)

 As many undergraduate students may recall, NASA’s Space Shuttle Program completed its mission in 2011.
 However, in recent years, NASA has launched an exciting, new program: Mars 2020.
 In this upcoming launch, NASA will be sending a rover to explore the Red Planet and search for signs of habitability and past microbial life.
 NASA has joined forces with many groups, including REAC/TS, an ORISE facility.
 Your challenge is to research a partner that is aiding NASA’s Mars 2020 Mission, learn about that partner’s capabilities, and discuss why that partner is necessary for the mission.